teiid/teiid-wildfly-quickstarts/dynamicvdb-datafederation/README.md

 Dynamicvdb-datafederation is the 'Hello World' example for Teiid.

-This will demonstrate how to federate data from a relational data source with a text file-based data source.
+This will demonstrate the following:
+-  how to federate data from a relational data source with a text file-based data source
+-  how to define a translator override to support native queries
+-  how to define a view using DDL
+-  how to define a materialized VIEW using DDL and load the external materialized table

 This example uses the H2 database, which is referenced as the "accounts-ds" data source in the server, but the creation SQL can be adapted to another database if you choose.